-At one stage I laser printed, a colour swatch of colours from one of my favourite art apps, “Art Set Pro” as a guide.
-Didn’t take me long, to fairly know how my art on the screen, would look printed.
-Quite enjoy the whole process; particularly as the newer laser printers, along with using archival gloss and matt papers, do such a great job.
+At one stage I laser printed a swatch of colours from one of my favourite art apps, “Art Set Pro” as a guide.
+Didn’t take me long to fairly know how my art on the screen would look printed.
+I rarely use laser printing nowadays, as I find pigment ink on matt paper has the quality and look I prefer.

 Although iPad art is a digital art form, and I’m essentially working with pixels, I don’t know anything about computer digital art, or photoshop.
 I rarely use a computer – for anything.
-I built this website on the iPad.
 Fortunately for iPad art I don’t need to have any of those skills.
-Drawing on my iPad feels like I’m just swapping a piece of paper, for another kind of another paper!
+Drawing on my iPad feels like I’m just swapping one kind of paper, for another kind of another paper!

-3/ About Inkjet/Giclee Printing – with links about open and limited print editions
+2/ About Inkjet/Giclee Printing – with links about open and limited print editions.

-I’ve spent some time researching, what in particular, is required to make a good quality inkjet or giclee print – a term commonly used – which is essentially an inkjet print.
-Like other artists, painting with pixels, I want to offer a good quality home for my digital artworks.
+I’ve spent some time researching, what in particular is required to make a good quality inkjet or giclee print – a term commonly used – which is fundamentally an inkjet print.
+Like other artists painting with pixels, I want to offer a good quality home for my digital artworks.

 - fade resistant pigment inks;

 - with often six, eight or more colours,